Employer Supported Volunteering (ESV)

 How does ESV work?

-ESV combines the employer, the volunteer and the volunteer involving organisation – usually a charity or community group.
-Employers often organise team volunteering activities, but they can also give staff the opportunity to take time away from work to volunteer individually within their own community.
-This might include support for employees to become a charity trustee or board member, to participate in ongoing community activities, or to support local events and fundraising appeals.
+Employers might organise team volunteering activities, or give staff time away from work to volunteer individually within their own community.
+This could include support for employees to become a volunteer board member, to participate in ongoing community activities, or to take part in one-off local events and fundraising

 ESV has real benefits for everyone involved:

-- Although many employees volunteer in their own time outside work and ESV is a small part of the time they volunteer, for others an ESV programme enables them to participate when they wouldn’t otherwise be able to.
+- Although many employees already volunteer in their own time outside work, for others an ESV programme enables them to participate for the first time or creates an opportunity that they wouldn’t otherwise have.

 - Volunteering can provide skills development and increased motivation for employees when they return to work, as well as contributing to individual well-being.